 Jordan Fish is a filmmaker and interactive director living in Brooklyn.
-He has created music videos and interactive projects for visionary musical acts including MGMT, Das Racist and Chairlift.
+He has created music videos and interactive projects for visionary musical acts including MGMT, Das Racist and Chairlift and brands like Pepsi.
 In the process, he has established himself at the forefront of a new generation of filmmakers, by combining gripping cinematic storytelling with interactive technology and a bleeding-edge aesthetic.

 After graduating from Wesleyan (BA, Film Studies) in 2006, Jordan was instrumental in creating the visual language for newly-signed Columbia artists MGMT.
 For their debut album, he directed a series of experimental online shorts and documentaries, designed two interactive websites and invented an interactive music video game which was included with the album as enhanced CD content.